o-t-w/blog/src/content/blog/html-renaissance.md

 ---
-pubDate: 'Mar 22 2025'
+pubDate: 'Apr 06 2025'
 title: Frontend complexity and the HTML renaissance
 heroImage: "/buttonvs.png"
 description: Why I'm rooting for HTML...
 ---

 ## The hardest task in computer science: rendering a button?
 It feels like frontend development has become both simpler and more complex at the same time.
 JavaScript has swallowed the whole of frontend development, yet the newfound power of HTML and CSS has made JS entirely unnecessary for a great many tasks.
-There is no longer a need for weird Internet Explorer hacks, CSS has a proper layout system... yet the building blocks of the web are increasingly abstracted.
+The building blocks of the web are increasingly abstracted into an over-engineered Rube Goldberg machine.
-JavaScript developer’s have taken HTML, something a ten year old child could understand, and abstracted it into a 'software-engineering'/'computer science' Rube Goldberg machine.

 <figure>
 <img src="/rubegoldberg.avif" alt=""/>
 <figcaption>Wow, you rendered a HTML button</figcaption>
 </figure>

 Developers are approaching rendering simple UI components as if they were tackling some kind of hardcore computer science software engineering problem.

 Rich Harris and Ryan Carniato, creators of Svelte and Solid, respectively, have spoken of a huge roadblock to gaining adoption: the lack of UI component libraries for their particular frameworks.
 The gargantuan ecosystem of React is part of the reason newer frameworks have trouble gaining traction.
 For many developer picking a framework, an important part of that ecosystem is UI component libraries.